tytydraco/yessleep/out/Im_an_ophthalmologist_and_I_saw_something_inexplicable_in_my_patients_eye.md

 "Anna, can you room the next patient?"
 I asked, glancing up from my notes.

-"Sure, he'll be in Room 5," she replied, heading down the hallway.
+"Sure, she'll be in Room 5," she replied, heading down the hallway.

 I quickly reviewed the patient's history that Anna had written up.
 The lady had been complaining of a haze that seemed to come and go and occasional stabbing pains in her left eye that began several days ago.
 Nothing way out of the ordinary, really.
 It was probably just a combination of floaters and dry eye.
 In my mind, the diagnosis was already locked and loaded, but just out of precaution, the patient was dilated to make sure there wasn’t anything going on with her retina.
 Satisfied with my guess, I took off my readers, picked up my laptop, and entered Room 5.